10-pounder Parrott rifle: Background

-Cannons needed to be strong enough to withstand the explosion that reduced the gunpowder charge to propellant gas.
-Bronze smoothbore cannons were in need of a larger gunpowder charge because there was windage – or space – between the shot and the barrel.
+All cannons need to be strong enough to withstand the explosion which reduces their gunpowder charge to propellant gas.
+Bronze smoothbore cannons were in need of a larger powder charge because there was windage – or space – between the shot and the barrel.
 Windage caused the propellant gases from the explosion to leak out, but it also reduced the stress on the gun barrel.
 With rifled cannon, the ammunition was designed to expand the shell so that there was no windage between the projectile and the gun barrel.
 This meant that a smaller gunpowder charge could hurl a rifled projectile farther, but it also meant that the gun barrel was subjected to greater stress.
-Bronze cannons rarely burst because the metal was flexible.
-Cast iron was stronger than bronze, but it was also more rigid.
-This made cast iron guns more prone to burst at the breech or muzzle.
+Bronze cannons rarely burst because the metal was more ductile.
+Cast iron was stronger than bronze, but it was also more brittle.
+This made cast-iron guns more prone to burst at the breech or muzzle.

-In 1836, when Robert Parker Parrott was an ordnance officer in the US Army, he resigned to take a job with the West Point Foundry in Cold Spring, New York.
+In 1836, when Robert Parker Parrott was an ordnance officer in the U.S. Army, he resigned to take a job with the West Point Foundry in Cold Spring, New York.
 A few years before the American Civil War, gun manufacturers wrestled with problem of rifling cannons.
 Bronze was too soft of a metal for rifling, while cast iron was hard enough but too brittle.
-Parrott attempted to solve this dilemma by inventing a cast iron rifled cannon that had a wrought iron reinforcing band wrapped around the breech.
-The problem with banded guns was that gravity acted on the bands as they cooled, making an uneven fit.
-Parrott solved the problem by slowly rotating the gun barrel during the cooling process.
-The gun was first developed in 1859–1860.
+Parrott attempted to solve this dilemma by inventing a cast-iron rifled cannon that had a wrought-iron reinforcing band wrapped around the firing chamber end of the gun.
+Initial banded guns were not rotated when manufactured, so gravity acted on the bands as they cooled, making an uneven fit.
+Parrott solved the problem by rotating the gun during the cooling process while cold water was poured down the barrel, heat-shrinking the reinforcement band in place.
+The gun was first developed in 1860.
 Parrott later remarked, "I do not profess to think that they are the best gun in the world, but I think they were the best practical thing that could be got at the time".

-Despite the reinforcing band, the gun would burst unpredictably at the muzzle or near the trunnions.
+In addition to reinforcing band failure, the gun would also burst unpredictably at the muzzle, or near the trunnions.
 The Parrott field guns were simple for the gun crews to operate and the guns were usable even if part of the muzzle was blown off.
 Another great advantage of the 10-pounder Parrott was its low average cost of $180 per gun barrel.
 Compared to this, the bronze 12-pounder Napoleon cost $550 and the 3-inch Ordnance rifle cost $350 per gun.
 On 23 May 1861, the US government accepted the first ten 10-pounder Parrott rifles.
-The West Point Foundry helped the Federal war effort to such a degree that a joke made the rounds that the US national emblem should be changed from an eagle to a parrot.
+The West Point Foundry helped the Federal war effort to such a degree that a joke made the rounds that the U.S. national emblem should be changed from an eagle to a parrot.
 The 20-pounder Parrott rifle (with banded breech) was also employed in field artillery units, but the 10-pounder Parrott was far more commonly used.